Leleat/Tiling-Assistant/README.md

 ## Installation

-You should install it via extensions.gnome.org.
-Alternatively you can also download the `tiling-assistant@leleat-on-github` folder and move it to the extensions folder (for example: /home/USERNAME/.local/share/gnome-shell/extensions).
+You should install it via https://extensions.gnome.org.
+Alternatively, you can download the `tiling-assistant@leleat-on-github` folder and move it to your extensions folder.
+Local extensions are in `~/.local/share/gnome-shell/extensions/`.